-Both MS Australia and MS Research Australia are committed to supporting the provision of proven therapies for improving the lives of people with MS.
+Both MS Australia and MS Research Australia are committed to supporting the provision of proven therapies for improving the lives of people with MS that are safe, accessible and affordable.

-As stated earlier, our position on these issues is guided by a scientific, evidence-based approach and we would advocate for a regulatory framework that will facilitate further clinical trials to determine the components, dosage and frequency of cannabis-based products and their effectiveness in managing a range of symptoms for people living with chronic conditions like MS.
+As stated earlier, our position on these issues is guided by a scientific, evidence-based approach and we continue to advocate for a regulatory framework that will facilitate further clinical trials to determine the components, dosage and frequency of cannabis-based products and their effectiveness in managing a range of symptoms for people living with chronic conditions like MS.